minichdemo/CaesarCipherDecryptionTool/README.md

 ![](Caesar8.PNG)

 ### Step 8: Test your decryption tool
-Now enter the following secret message on row 7 one character per cell: HTRUZYJW XHNJSHJ WTHPX.
-Type the following code to translate the secret message in cell `A8`: `=LOOKUP(A7,$A$3:$Z$3,$A$4:$Z$4)` and click and drag of the right bottom of cell `A8` and fill through all the cells under the secret message.
+Now enter the following secret message on row 7 one character per cell: SJB NUMTSJ KTW TSJ DJFW Type the following code to translate the secret message in cell `A8`: `=LOOKUP(A7,$A$3:$Z$3,$A$4:$Z$4)` and click and drag of the right bottom of cell `A8` and fill through all the cells under the secret message.
 Enter 21 in cell `A1` for the amount of `shift`.
-You should see the following decoded message.
+See 🎅 if you have any questions.
+Merry Christmas!

 ![](Caesar9.PNG)

-### Decrypt this Christmas Day secret message
-Now that you have a working Caesar Cipher Decrypter, see if you can decrypt the following secret messages.
-You will have to guess the `shift` in each of the following Caesar Ciphers.
-Check you answer with 🎅

-- SJB NUMTSJ KTW TSJ DJFW